Nadine Dorries: Blog

-A complaint from the Liberal Conspiracy website, regarding Dorries' use of the House of Commons' Portcullis emblem on her blog, had been upheld in March 2008, on the basis that Dorries "gave the impression it had some kind of parliamentary endorsement or authority".
+A complaint from the Liberal Conspiracy website, regarding Dorries's use of the House of Commons' Portcullis emblem on her blog, had been upheld in March 2008, on the basis that Dorries "gave the impression it had some kind of parliamentary endorsement or authority".

 On 21 October 2010, the MP's standards watchdog criticised Dorries for maintaining a blog which would "mislead constituents" as to how much actual time she was spending in her constituency.
 Dorries announced: "my blog is 70% fiction and 30% fact!
 It is written as a tool to enable my constituents to know me better and to reassure them of my commitment to Mid Bedfordshire.
 I rely heavily on poetic licence and frequently replace one place name/event/fact with another."
 Referring to her main home being in Gloucestershire, she said: "I have always been aware that should my personal domestic arrangements become the knowledge of my political opponents, they would be able to exaggerate that to good effect."

 She gave an explanation of the statement to her local newspaper, in which she said that her whereabouts on her blog had been disguised, on police advice, because of unwanted attention.
 She also said that she made the statement in order to protect her staff and family.

 On 27 October 2010, Dorries partially retracted her 70% fiction claim, posting a blog entry which stated that "It also only takes any individual with a smattering of intelligence to see that everything on the blog is accurate, because it is largely a record of real time events.
 It was only ever the perception of where I was on any particular day which was disguised."

 The conservative journalist Peter Oborne suggested, in his Daily Telegraph blog a fortnight later, that Cameron should have "ordered Mrs Dorries to apologise personally to her constituents, and stripped her of the party whip there and then".

-In 2012, she was voted best MP on Twitter by the politics.co.uk website.

 Visit to Equatorial Guinea with other MPs

 In August 2011, Dorries led the first delegation of Members of Parliament to Equatorial Guinea.
-It is a small African country, but the third-biggest oil producer on the continent, ruled since 1979 by President Teodoro Obiang Nguema.
-It has one of the worst human rights records on the continent.
 She met the Prime Minister of Equatorial Guinea, Ignacio Milam Tang.
-She has been quoted as saying to him: "We are here to dispel some of the myths about Equatorial Guinea and also with humility to offer you help to avoid the mistakes we have made."
+She reportedly said to him: "We are here to dispel some of the myths about Equatorial Guinea and also with humility to offer you help to avoid the mistakes we have made."
 According to the official website of Equatorial Guinea, Dorries was one of nine MPs on the trip.